Food and Drug Administration

 AB, AB1, AB2, AB3...
 Products meeting necessary bioequivalence requirements

-Multisource drug products listed under the same heading (i.e., identical active ingredients(s), dosage form, and route(s) of administration) and having the same strength (see Therapeutic Equivalence-Related Terms, Pharmaceutical Equivalents) generally will be coded AB if a study is submitted demonstrating bioequivalence.
+Multisource drug products listed under the same heading (i.e., identical active ingredients(s), dosage form, and route(s) of administration) and having the same strength (see Section 1.2, Therapeutic Equivalence-Related Terms, Strength) generally will be coded AB if data and information are submitted demonstrating bioequivalence.

 In certain instances, a number is added to the end of the AB code to make a three character code (i.e., AB1, AB2, AB3, etc.).
 Three-character codes are assigned only in situations when more than one reference listed drug of the same strength has been designated under the same heading.
-Two or more reference listed drugs are generally selected only when there are at least two potential reference drug products which are not bioequivalent to each other.
+Two or more reference listed drugs are generally selected only when there are at least two potential reference drug products that are not identified as bioequivalent to each other.
 If a study is submitted that demonstrates bioequivalence to a specific listed drug product, the generic product will be given the same three-character code as the reference listed drug it was compared against.
-For example, Adalat® CC (Miles) and Procardia XL® (Pfizer), extended-release tablets, are listed under the active ingredient nifedipine.
+For example, Adalat® CC and Procardia XL®, extended-release tablets, are listed under the active ingredient nifedipine.
 These drug products, listed under the same heading, are not bioequivalent to each other.
-Generic drug products deemed by FDA to be bioequivalent to Adalat® CC and Procardia XL® have been approved, Adalat® CC and Procardia XL® have been assigned ratings of AB1 and AB2, respectively.
-The generic drug products bioequivalent to Adalat® CC would be assigned a rating of AB1 and those bioequivalent to Procardia XL® would be assigned a rating of AB2.
+Adalat® CC and Procardia XL® have been assigned ratings of AB1 and AB2, respectively.
+Generic drug products deemed by FDA to be bioequivalent to Adalat® CC and Procardia XL® have been approved.
+As a result, the generic drug products bioequivalent to Adalat® CC have been assigned a rating of AB1 and those bioequivalent to Procardia XL® have been assigned a rating of AB2.
 (The assignment of an AB1 or AB2 rating to a specific product does not imply product preference.)
-Even though drug products of distributors and/or repackagers are not included in the List, they are considered therapeutically equivalent to the application holder's drug product if the application holder's drug product is rated either with an AB or three-character code or is single source in the List.
+Even though drug products of distributors and/or repackagers are not included in the List, they are considered therapeutically equivalent to the applicant's drug product if the applicant's drug product is rated either with an AB or three-character code or is single source in the List.
 Drugs coded as AB under a heading are considered therapeutically equivalent only to other drugs coded as AB under that heading.
 Drugs coded with a three-character code under a heading are considered therapeutically equivalent only to other drugs coded with the same three-character code under that heading.

 AN Solutions and powders for aerosolization

 Uncertainty regarding the therapeutic equivalence of aerosolized products arises primarily because of differences in the drug delivery system.
 Solutions and powders intended for aerosolization that are marketed for use in any of several delivery systems are considered to be pharmaceutically and therapeutically equivalent and are coded AN.
-Those products that are compatible only with a specific delivery system or those products that are packaged in and with a specific delivery system are coded BN, unless they have met an appropriate bioequivalence standard.
+Those products that are compatible only with a specific delivery system or those products that are packaged in and with a specific delivery system are coded BN, unless they have met an appropriate bioequivalence standard and are otherwise determined to be therapeutically equivalent.
 Solutions or suspensions in a specific delivery system will be coded AN if the bioequivalence standard is based upon in vitro methodology, if bioequivalence needs to be demonstrated by in vivo methodology then the drug products will be coded AB.

 AO Injectable oil solutions